31 Enterprise St, Bundaberg Qld 4670

 ASTA consults in the range of Safety Services including:

-ASTA can provide audits to a wide range of OHS standards and our auditors are fully accredited with RABQSA and numerous government departments.
+ASTA can provide audits to a wide range of WHS standards, and our auditors are fully accredited with Exemplar Global and Workplace Health and Safety Queensland.

 Australian Safety & Training Alliance currently delivers Training and Assessment all over Queensland and Northern New South Wales.